coderefinery/git-intro/_episodes/02-basics.md

 Some examples;

-Switch to the less-salt branch
+Switch to the less-salt branch (this only works if the branch already exists)
 ```shell
 $ git checkout less-salt
 ```
 Create a new branch called new_branch and switch to it, all in one go.
 ```shell
 $ git checkout -b new_branch
 ```